Mighel881/GuideToTweakDevelopment13-14/README.md

 }
 ```

 - Let me do a little explaining.
-This part below is how you create an key for the preferences, specifically a BOOL value, which is either yes/no. This bit, you have to add in another one of these for each key or switch that you add.
+This part below is how you create a key for the preferences, specifically a BOOL value, which is either yes/no. This bit, you have to add in another one of these for each key or switch that you add and remember to change ```yourvalue``` with your actual value.

 ```
 yourvalue = ([prefs objectForKey:@"yourvalue"] ? [[prefs objectForKey:@"yourvalue"] boolValue] : yourvalue)